 A trained counsellor can be extremely helpful in managing anxiety.

-I developed the “Blair Workplace Anxiety Training (W.A.T.)” program, an eight-session program aimed at individuals struggling with anxiety in the workplace.
+Are you having anxiety in your work?
+Consider my “Blair Workplace Anxiety Training (W.A.T.)” program, an eight-session program aimed at helping individuals struggling with anxiety in the workplace.
 This is available for individuals and groups.